zigbee-alliance/distributed-compliance-ledger/deployment/ansible/README.md

 ## Setting up client:

-Ansible is used to quickly deploy `dclcli` running in rest-server mode.
+Ansible is used to quickly deploy `dcld` running in rest-server mode.

 1. Add target machine to the `clients` group in your inventory file:
     - Hosts file is usually located in: `/etc/ansible/hosts`